CyberMind-FR/cybermind-fr.github.io/source/_posts/en/Meet-Gerald-new-CrowdSec-ambassador.md

 ## Hey Gérald, can you tell our community about yourself?

-You can also call me Gandalf, edoukki, drEagle, Geronimo, Guignol…I take the name of “Gandalf from the Conjurers,” my own “hackers team” in my teenage years when I was already in the computer world as a secret avatar.
+You can also call me Gandalf, erdoukki, drEagle, Geronimo, Guignol…I take the name of “Gandalf from the Conjurers,” my own “hackers team” in my teenage years when I was already in the computer world as a secret avatar.

 During my early years, I self-taught computer science in Paris on the free access computers at “Palais de la découverte”… I got into computers with Commodore 64, and I self-learned Pascal with ZIP and FFT transforms algorithms.
 Later I wrote my first games about Labyrinths.
 Quickly then I wrote developer tools on the first IBM/PC Computer.
 I had an XT, a very modern one, with a huge hard drive of 40 Mb.
 I made my first dollars with Shareware on Apple/MacIntosh on innovative tools in the world of Human Interface Software.
 They were distributed in French Magazines and BSS around the globe.